alphagov/govuk-developer-docs/source/manual/alerts/low-available-disk-space.html.md

-If you cant find any of the above cases causing low disk spaces, it can be useful to run the command `sudo ncdu <mountpoint>`, where mountpoint will be the path specified in the nagios alert.
+If you cant find any of the above cases causing low disk spaces, it can be useful to run the command `sudo ncdu <mountpoint>`, where mountpoint will be the path specified in the Nagios alert.
 It will calculate all the disk space being used, and then bring you into an ncurses file explorer-style interface.
 Press enter to go into a directory, and d to delete any large files.